 With a slender bladed sharp knife create a pocket in the center of the brisket.
 (If you've seen stuffed pork chops, it's the same principle, just on a grander scale.)
 Push the blade into the thick side of the brisket and make a slit about 4 inches long.
 Enlarge the slit into a pocket that reaches almost to the ends and the opposite side of the brisket.

-Chop the onion and the sliced bacon into half-inch pieces, then stuff them inside the brisket.
+Chop the onion and four slices of bacon into half-inch pieces, then stuff them inside the brisket.
 Try to even the bacon-onion layer out within the pocket.
 Using a bamboo skewer, "sew" the 4 inch slit closed.

 Turn the brisket several times as it smokes so the bacon fat has a chance to flavor both halves as it drips down.
-Wrapping the brisket in foil after the first four hours of smoking will give the brisket a more bacony flavor, and it'll get done sooner, too.
+Wrapping the brisket in foil after the first four hours of smoking will give the brisket more bacon flavor, and it'll get done sooner, too.